PTOToday Insurance for Parent Groups

 Approved!

 When you get a Determination Letter from the IRS that says your application has been approved, it is a cause to celebrate.
 But that’s not the end of your responsibility.
-Each year, most 501(c)(3) organizations are required to file Form 990 with the IRS.
-This form is essentially a tax return, without any tax owed.
+Each year, 501(c)(3) organizations are required to file Form 990, Form 990-EZ, or Form 990-N (depending on the amount of gross receipts collected) with the IRS.
+This form is essentially a tax information return, without any taxes owed.

 Although the form is not due to the IRS until several months after the end of your fiscal year, it is a good idea to download the form and instructions as soon as possible.
 As you familiarize yourself with the form’s requirements, you might decide to restructure some of your financial data to make it easier to complete the form for you and future treasurers.